 In addition to distinctive foodways, craft, and a rich linguistic and social culture, the Gullah people maintain a strong spiritual tradition that informs their rituals and even their home décor.
 For the Gullah, a haint is a wandering spirit, a lost soul that might wish evil on the living.
 According to the Gullah/Geechee, a blue porch ceiling brought good luck to the home and helped to ward away evil spirits as these lost souls are unable to cross water.
 A haint blue porch ceiling resembles water and prevents haints from harming the people in the house.

-The soft blue often used on porch ceiling retains the ghostly name of haint blue, however, haint blue is not a specific color.
+The soft blue often used on porch ceilings retains the ghostly name of haint blue, however, haint blue is not a specific color.
 The Gullah created a variety of blue shades using chalk and whatever other materials they had on hand.

 The tradition of painting a blue porch ceiling can be directly traced back to the Gullah people and is one of the many gifts this culture carries with them.